 - Training of Employees

 - Social Distancing

 - Self-Checks prior to coming to campus

 - Staying home if you are sick, exposed to someone who has COVID-19, or have been asked to isolate or quarantine

 - Notification to UMass if one of their workers is diagnosed with COVID-19 shortly after they have been on campus

 For consultants, trade service contractors and vendors that are performing or supporting construction, plans must follow the Massachusetts Mandatory Workplace Safety Standards and Sector Specific Protocols and Best Practices for Construction .

 If a contractor requests that the University answer a survey regarding our COVID-19 history and practices, please refer those requests to the UMass COVID-19 Safety Officer Maryanne Steele

 Consultants, service contractors, trade service contractors and vendors must also adhere to the Massachusetts Travel Order and more stringent university guidance.
 A Massachusetts Travel Form must be submitted on-line to the state prior to arrival from a restricted state, with some exceptions.
 A list of low risk and restricted states may be found here.
-Massachusetts requires that those traveling from a restricted state must produce a negative COVID test taken within the 72 hours prior to travel, or quarantine for 14 days when they arrive.
+Massachusetts requires that those traveling from a restricted state must produce an affidavit that they have had a negative COVID test taken within the 72 hours prior to travel, or quarantine for 14 days when they arrive.
 The university requires this quarantine even in the presence of a negative COVID-19 test.
 Exceptions may be made by the relevant vice chancellor or their designee for limited access to campus with appropriate safety measures, e.g., for critical repairs to infrastructure.
 Please feel free to contact Maryanne Steele if you have questions.